Keyword Difficulty Tools

 What is Search Difficulty in SEO?

-Determining Your SEO Ranking Potential
+Determining Your Organic Search Ranking Potential

-SEO search difficulty, also commonly referred to as keyword difficulty, is a numeric measure of how difficult it may be to rank on the first page of a search engine results page (SERP), based on the strength of competition already ranking for that search query.
+SEO search difficulty, also commonly referred to as keyword difficulty, is a numeric measure of how hard it may be to rank on the first page of a search engine results page (SERP), based on the strength of competition already ranking for that search query.

 The target search engine is usually Google, set for a specific region and index (desktop or mobile).